AngeloGalav/image-processing-and-computer-vision/2023-04-27 - PPM, handling lenses, intro to camera calibration.md

 Given $𝑚$ corners, we can create a _homogeneous_, _overdetermined linear system of equations_:
 ![[bho.png]]

-In standard linear algebra, there's no solution to that (we can only compute solution if the matrix is squared/full rank).
+In standard linear algebra, there's no solution to that (we can only compute solution if the matrix is squared/full rank) (trad. "rango completo").

 To avoid the trivial solution 𝒉 = 𝟎 we look for solutions with an additional constraint, e.g., $||𝒉|| = 1$.

 #### Singular Value Decomposition
 The solution $𝒉^∗$ is found by minimizing the norm of the vector $𝑳h$:
 ![[svd.png]]
-What I get is a solution ($h*$) that is not 0, but it will be close to it. -> my final point won't perfectly be on the line, but it will be close.
+What I get is a solution ($h*$) so that $Lh$ is not 0, but _it will be close to it_. -> my final point won't perfectly be on the line, but it will be close.

 It is known from linear algebra that the solution to such problem can be found via __Singular Value Decomposition__ of $𝐿$.
 In particular, the ==solution== is $𝒉^∗ = 𝒗_𝟗$, i.e., the last column of $V$:
 ![[svd_2.png]]